HajimeKawahara/exojax/documents/tutorials/get_started.rst

 Get Started
 ===========

-Last update: July 2nd (2023) Hajime Kawahara for v1.4
+Last update: September 9th (2023) Hajime Kawahara for v1.5

-First, we recommend 64-bit unless you can think precision seriously.
-Use jax.config to set 64-bit:
+First, we recommend 64-bit if you do not think about numerical errors.
+Use jax.config to set 64-bit.
+(But note that 32-bit is sufficient in most cases.
+Consider to use 32-bit (faster, less device memory) for your real use case.)

 .. code:: ipython3